kids-first/kf-dev-single-cell-rna/docs/SMART_SEQ2.md

 ### Custom reference building
 #### hisat_genome_ref
-The name is confusing as it includes a transcript refrence as part of th ebuild process, but uses the fasta genome fa.
+The name is confusing as it includes a transcript reference as part of the build process, but uses the fasta genome fa.
 Built using tools/hisat2_build_index.cwl, with the following preprocessing steps to generate inputs
  - Used GENCODE39 primary reference and tools/hisat2_format_gtf_ref.cwl tool to generate `exon` and `splice` inputs
- - Followed instructions from https://daehwankimlab.github.io/hisat2/howto/#build-hgfm-index-with-snps, but skipped awk command as used snp151 instead of 144 to generate `snp` input locally
+ - Followed instructions from https://daehwankimlab.github.io/hisat2/howto/#prepare-data, but skipped awk command as used snp151 instead of 144 to generate `snp` input locally
 #### hisat_trans_ref
 Used for alignment against a transcriptome fasta only for RSEM quant.
 Built using tools/hisat2_build_index.cwl with the fasta file inside the RSEM tar ball reference used as fasta input.
 No other inputs aside from output basename given.